 Sandisk Extreme Pro U3 64GB

-Sandisk is the creme of the crop.
-Their Extreme Pro cards are the best-performing memory cards out there.
+Sandisk is the cream of the crop.
+Their Extreme Pro cards are the best-performing memory cards on the market.

 In-Camera Speed: 73.23 MB/s – Amazon